upempty/pynote/gdt_tss.md

 ```
 -- and TR task register includes the TSS description info, but also selector included which is entry location index in GDT.
-Which is fixed 8 or 16 index in GDT as below.
+Which is fixed 8th or 16th position in GDT as below.

 #if defined(CONFIG_X86_32) && !defined(BUILD_VDSO32_64)
 #define GDT_ENTRY_TSS			16-------------------